 - To create a lively stimulating school where every individual is encouraged to maximise their opportunities for intellectual, moral, spiritual, physical, aesthetic and social development.

 - To support pupils in order to achieve high academic and personal standards.

 - To help pupils to develop lively, enquiring minds with the ability to question and argue rationally and to apply themselves successfully to tasks, problem solving activities and physical skills.

 - To help pupils to understand the world in which they live and to develop the ability to contribute as a member of a co-operative group and to recognise their responsibility within a community.

-- To encourage the pupil to acquire values, attitudes and concepts which enable the individual to adapt to life in a fast changing world.
+- To encourage the pupil to acquire values, attitudes and concepts which enable the individual to adapt to life in Britain and in a fast changing wider world.

 - To encourage a respect for all and an understanding of various religions and cultures present in our modern society.

 Our curriculum is designed, organised and planned to ensure every child receives an appropriate mix of academic and personal development which means that in practice it places equal importance on core (reading, writing, maths) and foundation subjects (e.g. history, geography, art etc.) We also place a high priority on ensuring the physical and mental well-being of children is met, understanding that they will not be successful learners unless they are emotionally secure.
 We provide for this through our well-planned approach to social, moral, cultural and spiritual (SMSC) development.
 Our balanced approach to the curriculum is not, however, at the expense of high standards in core subject areas.
 Enabling children to reach national expectations and above is of vital importance to us if they are to succeed at the next stage of their education and go on to achieve their aspirations